securitycloud/storm/README.md

         scripts/results/results-download.sh

 2.) <i>Parse results:</i> It parses results from standard input (or file as argument) and computes minimal, maximal and average values in flows / s.
-On standard output it sends all downloaded results and for each test print computed values.
+Finally, for each test print computed values to standard output.

         scripts/results/results-parse.sh